Sup2point0/Assort/~writing/origins.md

 ## CLOSURE

 I am incredibly lucky to have found a username that so perfectly encapsulates me, and that I love wholeheartedly even decades since its conception.
+For those of you yet to find yours, I wish you the best.
+It may not be easy, but it’ll be worth it.

 Thank you for reading this far.
 I hope you enjoyed.